 Your commitment, drive, enthusiasm and determination will make all the difference when it comes to progressing your career.
 Just like in any job, rarely are you rewarded for doing the minimum amount required.
 With Encompass, if you can demonstrate your commitment to proceed you could go far.

 We have been supporting individuals with learning disabilities and enduring mental health issues for over 25 years, by offering person-centred, specialist care.
 We are a well-established charity with our services being solely in West and North Dorset.
-If you think you might like to work for Encompass view our current vacancies or see our video about what it’s like to work for Encompass.

 [i] Stonegridge Careers Training, Career Development within Health and Social Care: https://www.careerstraining.co.uk/blog/career-development-within-health-and-social-care/